CORSETS AND HISTORIC FACTS YOU MIGHT NOT BE AWARE OF

 He believed that corsets are reasons for infertility.
 His thoughts were seconded by medical practitioners who associated reduced fertility with corsets.
 In addition to that, they said that tight shapewear affects the uterus lining and can impact menstruation cycles.

-I guess, Napoleon was one of the first few persons who saw, and very rightly so, corsets as extremely harmful.
+I guess, Napoleon was one of the first few persons who saw, and very rightly so, corsets as extremely harmful. - Baleen Whales Were Sacrificed.

 There was a time when Baleen Whales almost got extinct because their bones were being increasingly used in the making of corsets.
 At one point in time, corsets became a fashionable trend across Europe.
 Everyone wanted an hourglass figure so inevitably baleen whales started being hunted at unprecedented levels.
-Thankfully, alternatives were found and baleen whales were saved.
+Thankfully, alternatives were found and baleen whales were saved. - Styles Changed With Rulers.

 During the reign of Queen Victoria, corsets were limited to the belly region.
 It was during the Victorian period that hourglass figure reached the peak of its popularity.
 Steel boning was used to shape the waist.
 Since that period witnessed rapid industrialization, mass production of such corsets became rampant which made these clothing easily accessible.